 The first thing you need to do is measure the exact size of your garden.
 Then you need to find out the lighting area size of the lamps you're considering in order to determine the exact number you need.

-For example, in order to grow most efficiently, many plants need light in the red and blue spectrums, but also infrared and ultraviolet, depending on the stage.
-A powerful full spectrum LED grow light enables you to cater to the plant's specific needs by providing the properphotosynthetically active radiation values.
+For example, in order to grow most efficiently, many plants need light in the red and blue spectrum, but also infrared and ultraviolet, depending on the stage.
+A powerful full spectrum LED grow light enables you to cater to the plant's specific needs by providing the proper photosynthetically active radiation values.

 Sometimes you'll have to adjust the position of your lamps, based on the plant type and growth stage.
 Quality LED lamps are efficient, but also easy to use and will let you fine tune their placement with little effort.